-You may restore your forfeited account by repaying your vested account (including your 401(k) elective deferral contributions but excluding the portion resulting from rollover contributions) if you come back to work as an eligible employee (see Part 1).
+You may restore your forfeited account by repaying your vested account (including your 401(k) elective deferral contributions, but excluding the portion resulting from rollover contributions) if you come back to work as an eligible employee.
 The repayment must be made before the earlier of:

-- The date five years after the date you come back to work as an eligible employee (see Part 1). - The end of the first period of five consecutive one-year breaks in service beginning after you receive the payment.
+- The date five years after the date you come back to work as an eligible employee. - The end of the first period of five consecutive one-year breaks in service beginning after you receive the payment.

-Your forfeited account will not be restored if a forfeiture date occurs before the date repayment is made.
-If there is no amount to repay because your vesting percentage for all our contributions was zero and any amount paid to you was only the value of your rollover contributions, your forfeited account will be restored if you come back to work as an eligible employee (see Part 1) before a forfeiture date.
+If there is no amount to repay because your vesting percentage for all our contributions was zero and any amount paid to you was only the value of your rollover contributions, your forfeited account will be restored if you come back to work as an eligible employee before a forfeiture date.